Becoming a CO-OP Employer

 Become a CO-OP Employer

-Potential employers may contact the College of Technology, Architecture, and Applied Engineering Office of Cooperative Education with information about positions you have available.
+Potential employers may contact the College of Technology, Architecture, and Applied Engineering Office of Cooperative Education with information about positions you have available, as well as registering positions on Handshake.

 - The CO-OP student is assigned job duties related to their major.